General

 - Dynamic – these entities exist only at runtime.

 Dynamic entities allow modeling their structure and executing Operations on them, but are not added to the modeling space.
 As a result, static entities cannot reference dynamic entities, but dynamic entities can reference static entities.
+This also means that all slots and annotations of dynamic entities must also be dynamic.
 Dynamic entities are useful in scenarios such as passing structured parameters or reporting validation errors.

 Validation